tresf/lmms/cmake/linux/apprun-hooks/README.md

-When placed in `LMMS.AppDir/apprun-hooks`, linuxdeploy will automatically add scripts to startup.
+# AppRun Hooks

+Scripts placed in this directory will automatically be bundled into AppImages (e.g. `LMMS.AppDir/apprun-hooks`) and executed immediately before lmms.

+Quoting:

+> "Sometimes it's important to perform actions before running the actual app.
+Some plugins might have to set e.g.,
+> environment variables to work properly."

 See also: https://github.com/linuxdeploy/linuxdeploy/wiki/Plugin-system#apprun-hooks